What happens to a bank account in case of death?

 Please note

-If the account earns interest, they continue to run until the balance is paid by the bank.
+If the account earns interest, they continue to run until the balance is settled by the bank.

 Undivided account